Tea tree oil as a bed bug remedy

 Tea Tree Oil + Baking Soda | Sprinkle baking soda, spray oil solution over it | Dehydration effect plus contact killing |

-- Steam treatment: Apply steam to kill bugs and eggs in fabric
+- Steam treatment: Apply steam to fabrics infested with bugs or eggs

-- Tea tree oil application: Spray solution on all treated areas
+- Tea tree oil application: Spray solution on treated areas

 - Diatomaceous earth: Apply to cracks, crevices after oil dries

-Tea tree oil, while natural, requires careful handling:
+Tea tree oil poses some health risks and requires careful handling:

-- Ingestion: Toxic if swallowed; keep away from children and pets
+- Ingestion: Poisonous when swallowed; keep out of reach of children and pets.

 Surface Type | Safe to Use? | Precautions |